 - Enterprising Libraries around the UK are engines of innovation and economic growth.
 Economic impact analysis (2013-2015) shows that the provision of reliable business information through the BIPC network has generated GVA of £38m - a payback of £4.50 for every £1 of public money spent - with an estimated increase to £214m GVA (£25 per £1) by 2018.

 For public health

-- CILIP and Health Education England’s campaign A Million Decisions highlighted the value of evidence-based decisions in the healthcare sector.
-Evidence-based decisions making meant that Morecambe Bay NHS Foundation saved over £500,000 on procurement for nursing staff; with clinicial librarians and knowledge specialists having a significant positive impact on the cost and quality of healthcare.
+- CILIP and Health Education England’s campaign A Million Decisions highlights the value of evidence-based decisions in the healthcare sector.
+Evidence-based decisions meant that Morecambe Bay NHS Foundation saved over £500,000 on procurement for nursing staff; with clinical librarians and knowledge specialists having a significant positive impact on the cost and quality of healthcare.

 - According to research by Arts Council England, using a library service to access information, materials and services is associated with a 1.4% increase in the likelihood of reporting good health and library engagement is associated with a broad range of positive wellbeing outcomes.
 Combining the value to the individual and in reduced health spending, the health, wellbeing and quality of life benefits of libraries could be valued nationally at around £748.1 million per annum.

 - Reading Well Books on Prescription is a library scheme which has reached nearly half a million users since it was launched in June 2013.
 90% of users of the common mental health conditions scheme surveyed found the books helpful for understanding more about their condition.
 85% found that reading the books made them feel more confident about managing their symptoms.
 55% reported that their symptoms had reduced as a result of reading the books.